 So, after hearing both sides, Felix, whose name means "pleasure" and who was a cruel and immoral man, decides not to decide.
 He puts the decision off and holds Paul but gives him more freedoms than normal.
 Felix new about the Jewish laws and even he could see that Paul was not guilty but he still did not release him.
 We might ask why God would let His child suffer under arrest like that and the simple answer is that we see parts but God sees His whole plan and He knows what is truly best.

-Several days later Felix came with his wife Drusilla, who was a Jewess.
-He sent for Paul and listened to him as he spoke about faith in Christ Jesus.
+After some days, Felix came with his wife Drusilla, who was Jewish.
+He sent for Sha'ul and listened to him as he spoke about trusting in the Messiah Yeshua.

 Now, we see why God would allow this to happen and we see this immoral man about to hear the gospel of Jesus Christ.
 This man was a politician and so would not have done the right thing unless there was something in it for himself.
 He came expecting a bribe but instead got a lesson on the coming judgment.